ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 Autopartitioning is paused for this topic, meaning that the number of partitions does not increase automatically.
 If needed, you can re-enable autopartitioning for this topic.

-Examples of YQL queries for switching between different autopartitioning modes can be found [here](../yql/reference/syntax/alter-topic.md#autopartitioning).
+Examples of YQL queries for switching between different autopartitioning strategies can be found [here](../yql/reference/syntax/alter-topic.md#autopartitioning).

 ### Autopartitioning constraints {#autopartitioning_constraints}